-While some antitrust schemes are complex and involve large-scale operations and conspiracies, there are other questionable activities which may violate antitrust laws against certain competition.
+Some antitrust schemes are complex and involve large-scale operations and conspiracies, which is why seeking help from Antitrust Attorneys from Virginia is highly encouraged.
+There are other questionable activities which may violate antitrust laws against certain competition.
 Here are a few common examples.

 - Market Allocation: Suppose one company operates in Virginia and another does business in New York.
 The two owners agree to stay out of each other’s territory.
 Because the costs of doing business are so high that startups have no chance of competing, the two companies may have a de facto

 - Bid Rigging: Suppose there are three companies in a certain industry.
 The companies agree to secretly operate as a cartel where one company will win the first auction, the second company will win the next auction, and so on.
 Each company cooperates with this scheme so that all retain current market share and price, thereby preventing competition.